- Parents need to observe and analyze toddlers’ behaviors to understand what they are trying to communicate.

 You may occasionally find yourself wondering why your toddler repeats a certain unwanted behavior.
-Why does he always bite his sister?
-Why does she throw her food on the floor during mealtime?
-Why does she push other kids on the playground?
+Why do they always bite their sibling?
+Why do they throw food on the floor during mealtime?
+Why do they push other kids on the playground?

 The key is to understand what your child is trying to communicate through those behaviors.
-To do that, you need to learn to observe and analyze his or her behavior regularly.
+To do that, you need to learn to observe and analyze their behavior regularly.
 What is your little one trying to tell you?

 Patterns in behavior